AlexTraveylan/solgard-bot-last-refactoring/README.md

 - **Connect:** Connect yourself to the game with python
 - **Attacks/Bombs remining:** The bot can say in discord remining bombs and attacks
 - **Clash infos:** The bot can say in discord remining attacks and actual score
+- **Interpolate powers:** Bot use machine learning for predicate powers for clash

 ## Installation